 The steps for configuring certificates in Operations Manager are numerous and one can easily get them confused.
-I see posts to the newsgroups and discussion lists regularly trying to troubleshoot why certificate auth is not working, perhaps for a workgroup machine or gateway.
-Sometimes it takes 3 or 4 messages back and forth before I or anyone else can diagnose what the problem actually is.
-Once this is finally done we can suggest how to fix the problem.
+I see posts to the newsgroups and discussion lists regularly trying to troubleshoot why certificate authentication is not working, perhaps for a workgroup machine or gateway.
+Sometimes it takes 3 or 4 messages back and forth before I or anyone else can diagnose what the problem actually is but once this is finally done we can suggest how to fix the problem.

-This is for stand-alone Powershell 1.0 - it does not require the Ops Mgr Powershell snapins.
+This script is for stand-alone Powershell 1.0 - it does not require the Ops Mgr PowerShell snapins.

 Update 2/6/2009: Added some fixes to the script thanks to feedback from a few sources and a bit of extra testing.

 Update 7/1/2009: Fix for computer name checking for workgroup machines